Resumehead

 Dear Hiring Manager,

-I write in response to the job ad at your website saying that you are looking for an experienced administrative secretary with a comprehensive background in the fast-paced business environments.
-I truly believe that my qualifications and qualifies make and an ideal candidate for the job and that I would be a great contribution to your team and company.
+I am writing in response to the job posting on your website seeking an experienced administrative secretary with a strong background in fast-paced business environments.
+I believe that my qualifications make me an ideal candidate for the position and that I would be a valuable addition to your team and organization.

 Milan Šaržík — Certified Professional Résumé Writer